Database Queries

 Get-by-key and DirectQuery

 While Get-by-key queries performed on the datastore are very fast, they can take a long time on external databases, solely due to the networking time.
-As running to many get-by-key queries through DirectQuery can be a performance issue, there is a setting to control whether this is allowed or not.
+As running too many get-by-key queries through DirectQuery can be a performance issue, there is a setting to control whether this is allowed.
 The possible behaviors are denying, warning, or allowing the query to run, and the default is to warn.

-This setting can be set in the Database Setting when creating the application.
+Configure this behavior in the database settings when creating the application.

 - BigQuery